 Faculty members requesting a research extended appointment complete the request form available on the provost's website.
 The requesting faculty member must provide documentation for the additional months of funding.
-Requests for research extended appointments require approval of the department head or chair, dean (or appropriate administrator), and provost or senior vice president for operations and administration (or their designees).
+Requests for research extended appointments require approval of the department head or chair, dean (or appropriate administrator), and provost or senior vice president and chief business officer (or their designees).